 Erandi and her mother are poor and need money to purchase a new fishing net.
 Erandi also hopes that her mother will buy her a new dress for the upcoming fiesta.
 One option is to sell their hair to the hair buyer, who will use it for wigs, eyelashes, and fine embroidery.
 The hair represents the opportunity cost.

 Classroom Tip: Use this book to reinforce the concept of opportunity cost after completing Part 2 in Lesson 3.

 Best-Ever Activities for Grades 2–3: Time & Money

 This book is full of reproducibles that include lessons and activities for teaching time and money.
 You'll also find reproducible graphs, charts, graphic organizers, games, mini-books, easy-to-make manipulatives, and assessment ideas.

 Classroom Tip: Since students will be working with money throughout the unit in their roles as banker, cashier, and consumer, this book provides opportunities for extra practice.
 It also provides background on the history of money.
 It highlights money around the world and even provides literature links to some books listed above.

-Classroom Tip: These accent punch-outs can be used to teach money concepts or they can be used to create a bulletin board display that features your classroom economy.
+Classroom Tip: Plastic-coated for durability, these accent punch-outs can be used to teach money concepts or they can be used to create a bulletin board display that features your classroom economy.